-Where countries have an interest in accessing support from the NDC Partnership, the NDC Partnership Support Unit and the Hub will collaborate to support the development of Partnership Plans in the Pacific region.
+The NDC Partnership, the NDC Partnership Support Unit (NDCP SU) and the Hub will collaborate closely.
+The NDCP SU will support the development of Partnership Plans in the Pacific region, where of interest to countries that are also members of the NDCP.

-The Partnership Plan is a planning and mobilization tool used to organize and harmonize support activities of NDC Partnership members and in-country stakeholders, as well as a country's own activities, that contribute toward the implementation and achievement of the NDC, generally structured along the Value Chain of Services.
+The Partnership Plan is a planning and mobilization tool used to organise and harmonise support activities of NDC Partnership members and in-country stakeholders, as well as a country's own activities, that contribute toward the implementation and achievement of the NDC, generally structured along the Value Chain of Services.
+This can be particularly valuable when a country is requesting multiple support services across the different areas (policy, strategy, and legislation; budgeting and investment; monitoring & evaluation; capacity building and knowledge products) and is interested in structuring this support in a harmonised manner for greater benefit.

-Through the existing process and system for developing Partnership Plans, the global network of the NDC Partnership can directly be leveraged to respond to a government's needs and objectives for NDC implementation.
+Through the existing process and system for developing Partnership Plans, the global network of the NDC Partnership can be leveraged to respond to a government's needs and objectives for NDC implementation.
 Partnership Plans add value by:

-- Matching country-led demands for services with supply; - Projecting future needs, based on analysis of where a country is in the Value Chain of Services; - Providing a framework for investment and mobilizing resources by identifying gaps in supply; - Coordinating initiatives between government and Implementing Partners; and - Ensuring transparency on who is doing what for stronger collective impact.
+- · Matching country-led demands for services with supply; - Projecting future needs, based on analysis of where a country is in the Value Chain of Services; - Providing a framework for investment and mobilising resources by identifying gaps in supply; - Coordinating initiatives between government and Implementing Partners; and - Ensuring transparency on who is doing what for stronger collective impact.